-The location of your investment property is a factor in both its short-term rental income and long-term capital growth.
-Things to look for include rental demand for properties in that area, along with how that region is projected to develop over time.
+The location of your property investment is crucial to both its short-term rental income and long-term capital gain.
+Consider the local demand for properties in the area, as well as the potentiality of the region to expand over time.

 Investment property features and benefits